-— James BrandonI was drawn to theater because it was the one discipline that offered me the opportunity to combine my interests in literature, history, and the performing arts.
+— James BrandonI was drawn to theatre because it was the one discipline that offered me the opportunity to combine my interests in literature, history, and the performing arts.

-Additional Faculty Information for James Brandon
+Additional Faculty Information for James M. Brandon

-B.A., Eureka College, Theatre/Speech and History, 1994
+B.A. in Theatre/Speech and History, Eureka College, 1994

-M.A., Bowling Green State University, Theatre, 1995
+M.A. in Theatre, Bowling Green State University, 1995

-Ph.D., Bowling Green State University, Theatre, 2000
+Ph.D. in Theatre, Bowling Green State University, 2000

 Excellence in Teaching and Service Award, November 2009, National Communication Association, Theatre Division